-California began sending out the second round of Golden State Stimulus checks 27 August, but who is in line to receive a $600 stimulus check payment?
+Gov. Gavin Newsom's huge $100 billion relief bill has finally passed the state legislature, but who is in line to receive a $600 stimulus check payment?

-Governor Gavin Newsom signed into law his $100 billion California Comeback Plan, which includes another round of Golden States Stimulus checks.
-The proposal initiated by Newsom aims to stimulate the economy and provide support for struggling residents.
-The payments also come as the governor faces a recall election 17 September.
+On 13 July, Gov. Gavin Newsom was finally able to sign into law his $100 billion California Comeback Plan, which includes another round of Golden States Stimulus checks.
+The proposal put forward by Newsom aims to stimulate the economy and provide support for struggling residents.

 In announcing the news, Newsom said: “Harnessing the largest surplus in state history, we’re making transformative investments across the board that will help bring all our communities roaring back from the pandemic – and pay dividends for generations to come,”

 Who is eligible to receive a Golden State Stimulus Check?

 The bill is the second time this year that both chambers in California have approved a round of stimulus checks.
 The first part of a stimulus bill passed in February sent $600 to low-income residents who earn less than $30,000 per year and other groups, such as immigrant, who were left out of federal stimulus programs.

 The bill approved recently will send a $600 check to all those in the state with an income of $75,000 a year or less.
 Those who received a check during the first round are ineligible to receive another $600 payment.
 However two groups, adults with dependents and undocumented families, will be able to claim one additional $500 check.
 You can check exactly how much your household will receive by using the Golden State Stimulus II Amount online tool.

 The total cost of the direct payments is valued at around $8 billion and is one of the key measures Newsom proposed in his California Comeback Plan.
 He described it as an important move to address “the inequities laid bare by the pandemic, expanding our support for Californians facing the greatest hardships.”